|This is an unofficial version.

 Upon a hearing under subsection (1) or within a reasonable time thereafter, the minister may make such order with respect to the subject matter of the hearing as he deems fit.

-An appeal to a judge of the Court of Queen's Bench may be taken from any order made under section 12; and any appeal under this section shall be initiated by filing an originating notice of motion in the office of the court within 30 days of the making of the order.
+An appeal to a judge of the Court of King's Bench may be taken from any order made under section 12; and any appeal under this section shall be initiated by filing an originating notice of motion in the office of the court within 30 days of the making of the order.

 Any person who, in contravention of any provision of this Act or a regulation, requirement or order made or imposed thereunder, does or causes to be done or permits the doing of any of the things set out in subsection 2(1), or who contravenes or fails to observe any provision of this Act or a regulation, requirement or order made or imposed thereunder, is guilty of an offence and liable on summary conviction, for each day that the offence continues, to a fine not exceeding $5,000.